ryedin/site/_management/api-keys.md

 Password: <paste API key>
 ```

+Anytime you log into a Rack or console.convox.com, the key is stored along with the Rack hostname in `~/.convox/auth`.

+The hostname of the active Rack is written to `~/.convox/rack`.

 ## Rack API Keys

 Console encrypts and saves Rack API keys to proxy access.
 For security purposes you should generate new Rack API keys periodically.